 The background to the plan’s development is that the health of the Hauraki Gulf has been damaged and/or threatened for many years, with a range of problems identified.
 Examples of pressures include: depleted fish and kaimoana stocks, smothering of marine life by fine sediments washed off the land, increased pressures from population growth and development and declining biodiversity.

 Stakeholder Working Group recommendations

-A stakeholder working group (SWG) has been taking an integrated approach to securing a healthy, productive and sustainable future for the Gulf.
-They will make recommendations that will guide the development of policies and processes with a view to safeguarding the Hauraki Gulf's core cultural, environmental, social and economic values.
+A stakeholder working group (SWG) took an integrated approach to securing a healthy, productive and sustainable future for the Gulf.
+They made recommendations that will guide the development of policies and processes with a view to safeguarding the Hauraki Gulf's core cultural, environmental, social and economic values.
 This will change how the Gulf is managed and how you farm.

-DairyNZ is supporting the SWG by providing technical advice.
-Our water scientists have analysed trends of water quality indicators over the past decade.
+DairyNZ supported the SWG by providing technical advice.
+Our water scientists analysed trends of water quality indicators for the past decade.

 What is marine spatial planning?

 A 'bottom-up' approach to planning that utilises the values and knowledge of local stakeholders to best identify the problems and solutions to managing coastal resources sustainably.
 The process was developed by the United Nations to overcome the complexities and diversity of uses for coastal waters.